SandrineMerci/expense-tracker/README.md

 - Filter transactions by selecting a specific date from a dropdown
 - Neatly organized and consistent visual layout
-- Ready to be deployed (compatible with GitHub Pages or Netlify)
+- Ready to be deployed using Vercel

 ---